cdmandrews/cdmandrews.github.io/3301/weekly/week-02-notes.md

 One more time for the people in the back: "The general public" is not your audience.

-Certainly, everybody is able to see and access your stuff.
+Certainly, in a lot of cases anybody will be able to see and access your stuff.
 That’s among the default implications of rhetorical velocity and social media as a delivery system and public access to information in a transparent democratic republic.
 But really we should be talking about publics and groups: audiences rather than some generic “the public." **Audiences are people who need or will work with your content, and are those folks whom your content is designed specifically for.** That [publically available government web page about victim impact statements](https://www.justice.gov/usao-ak/victim-impact-statements) uses "you" and "your" in its language, and that pronoun is directed to very specific people: victims of a crime.
 That's substantially different from "the general public" because the audience in that case has specific tasks to do, specific knowledge to rely on and knowledge they don't have, and specific goals or problems to solve.
 Similarly, the Corpus Christi Independent School District (CCISD) Facebook page might be out there on social media for anyone and their aunt to see, but their audience is specifically the CCISD community of parents, administration and staff, and students.

 Even though "the public" might have access to your document, that doesn't mean your document's audience is the public.
 The public is a **stakeholder** in many federal, state, and municipal communications--that's why we have access, because it affects us and we should be able to see how our federal, state, and local governments function to a reasonable extent.
 But **the audience--the people for whose use a text is purposefully written**--is different.
 In the case of a police report, for example, there are really three (mostly unfriendly) audiences who are going to use/read the document in different ways:
 1. The supervisor, who is looking for incorrect grammar, missing details, incorrect facts/notations, and unclear narratives.
 Mostly wants to make sure the document is tight for CYA